2023 GRADUATE CEREMONY

 Please be advised that all bags may be subject to search.
 Use of clear bags may expedite entrance to the venue.
 We recommend guests arrive at least 30-60 minutes in advance of the ceremony to allow ample time for health and bag checks.
 Large balloon displays, noisemakers, and confetti poppers will be confiscated.

-Commencement parking is $14 per day.
+Commencement parking for guests without a parking permit is $14 per day.
 Pre-paid Commencement Parking Permits are available for purchase ($14 per permit) through Bruin ePermit starting in May.
 Please see Bruin ePermit document for more information on ordering permits.